accesscode-2-1/unit-0/2015-03-05_user-input.md

     Scanner input = new Scanner(System.in);

-Don't worry if you don't know exactly what it does.
+Don't worry if you don't know exactly what this does.
 Think of it like driving a car.
 You don't need to know how the engine works, just how to press the pedals and turn the wheel.
 In programming, we call this *abstraction*.
-We don't care *how* the scanner works, but we know what it *does*.
+We don't care *how* the `Scanner` works, but we know what it *does*.
 What can you do with a `Scanner`?

 **Functions**

-[This page](http://docs.oracle.com/javase/7/docs/api/java/util/Scanner.html) has a list of `Scanner` *functions*.
+The `Scanner` gives you, the programmer, some magical powers called *functions*.
 Functions, like steering wheels on cars, allow you to use someone else's code without knowing how it works.
 For example, we can ask the `Scanner` to ask the user for an `int` like this:

     int usersAge = input.nextInt();

+[This page](http://docs.oracle.com/javase/7/docs/api/java/util/Scanner.html) has a full list of `Scanner` functions.

 Let's go through the first exercise together.